 Get a clearance inspection.

 But not from the company that did the work!
 For the purpose of this article, post-abatement, post-remediation, and clearance are synonymous terms.
-Essentially, it means to check the work after it has been done.
+Essentially, it means checking the work after it has been done.
 As a general rule, owners can solve a mold problem in-house if the total repair cost is $500 or less and the affected area is less than ten (10) square feet.
 Otherwise, all post-remediation verification in Florida should be done by a mold inspection company that is licensed and insured.
 In either case, a clearance inspection should be done to verify the mold has been adequately removed prior to reconstruction.
 It will also satisfy disclosure requirements for buyers in the event of sale or transfer.
 The clearance inspection will demonstrate your due diligence in having the problem handled properly in the event of a formal complaint or lawsuit.
 The purpose of a mold clearance inspection is to provide a limited investigation report based on the remediation activity performed at the site by an independent mold remediation contractor.
 A post-remediation inspection, both visual and analytical, is performed to ensure a return to a pre-mold contaminated environment.
 The post-remediation inspection is based on the following four (4) criteria:

 If all four (4) of these criteria are met, then the mold remediation efforts are considered to be acceptable (PASS), and no further remediation is recommended.
-If any of the four (4) criteria are not met, then the mold remediation efforts are considered to be unacceptable (FAIL), and further remediation is recommended.
+If any four (4) criteria are not met, then the mold remediation efforts are considered unacceptable (FAIL), and further remediation is recommended.